Bridge Loans in Colorado: How to Unlock Home Equity to Buy Before You Sell

 What is a bridge loan, in simple words?

-A bridge loan is typically more expensive than a traditional mortgage because there is more risk involved for the lender.
-The bridge lender will loan the buyer the equity they have built in their existing house so they can move forward with the purchase of a new home.
+A bridge loan is typically more expensive than a traditional mortgage because the lender is exposed to more risk.
+The bridge lender will loan the buyer the equity they have built up in their existing house so they can move forward with the purchase of a new home.

 How does a bridge loan work in Colorado?